pjtunstall/a-ray-tracer-darkly/README.md

 #### Cylinder

 Only `Cylinder` is just a bit different.
-It's constructor returns three shapes: a tube and two disk, representing its top and bottom.
-Here we destructure the return vaue into variables for each of these, so that they can be added to the world individually.
+Its constructor returns three shapes: a tube and two disks, representing the top and bottom of the cylinder.
+Here we destructure the return value into variables for each of these, so that they can be added to the world individually.

 ```rust
 let Cylinder { tube, top, bottom } = Cylinder::new(